In days past, Amazon was a passive income machine.

 Today, it’s not so easy.
 Competition on Amazon is too high, and so is their dedication to customer satisfaction.
 Amazon doesn’t want to be known for cheap knockoff products.
 They want to be known for having all the best, high-quality brands.

 This means, today, Amazon’s platform is catered towards private label sellers.
 Sellers who create branded products are much more likely to have success, particularly in the long-term, than people selling generic brandless goods.

-If you want to make money on Amazon in 2019 and beyond, private label is the way to go.
+If you want to make money on Amazon today, private label is the way to go.
 This post will tell you how.

 What is Amazon Private Label?

 Private label means a product is made by a third-party manufacturer, and sold under the umbrella of another company’s brand.

 How it works is, you’ll contact a manufacturer to produce your products.
 They’ll create everything on their end (to your directions), and at the end your brand name is slapped on the packaging.

 This can theoretically be a generic Alibaba product, just with your label on it.
 But you could (and should) also get the manufacturer to make custom additions or changes, to create a unique product.

 Private label is essentially creating your own brand to sell.
 The only difference being, you have someone else handle the physical production of your products.

 We spoke about the need to differentiate yourself from the competition.
 This is an incredibly important part of having long-term success selling online.